InvictusYing/invictusying.github.io/_pages/about.md

 Hi there! 😃

-My name is Zhongying and I’m a second-year PhD student in the Department of Geography at CU Boulder, supervised by Prof. [Morteza Karimzadeh][mk] at the GeoHAI Lab.
+My name is Zhongying and I am a fifth-year PhD candidate in Geography at the University of Colorado Boulder, supervised by Prof. [Morteza Karimzadeh][mk] at the GeoHAI Lab.
 My work lies at the intersection of AI and Geography (GeoAI).
-My current research focus on (1) Deep learning-based infectious disease forecasting, and (2) Air pollution Downscaling.
+My research focuses on **GeoAI methods for environmental health and public health applications**.
+In particular, I work on high-resolution air pollution estimation using satellite, ground and simulation data; spatiotemporal deep learning and data fusion for geospatial prediction; and geospatial foundation models and pretrained location encoders.

 [mk]: https://www.colorado.edu/geography/morteza-karimzadeh